jierdin/sprout/operating-agreement.md

 ###### Section 8.18 Admission of Transferee.
 No Transferee other than one who is already a Member shall be admitted as a Member without the Majority Vote in interest of all Members of he Company or the Series, as applicable.

+###### Section 8.19 Unpermitted Transfers.

+Whereas the transfer of cryptotokens representing company ownership is controlled solely by the owner of said tokens, any transfer of such tokens representing Company ownership not following the provisions in this Article is sufficient grounds to replace the existing Corresponding Distributed Organization with a new one, that maintains the same token distribution, aside from the illegitimate transfer.

 #### ARTICLE IX

-##### ALLOCATIONS AND DISTRIBUTIONS
+##### ALLOCATIONS, DISTRIBUTIONS, AND REDISTRIBUTION

 ###### Section 9.01 - Profits and Losses:

-a)Subject to the allocation rules of Section 9.02, Profits with respect to any Series for any Fiscal Year shall be allocated among the Members associated with such Series in proportion to such Members’ Percentage Interests in such Series, minus the Redistribution outlined in Section 9.15.
+a)Subject to the allocation rules of Section 9.02, Profits with respect to any Series for any Fiscal Year shall be allocated among the Members associated with such Series in proportion to such Members’ Percentage Interests in such Series.

 (b)Subject to the allocation rules of Section 9.02, Losses with respect to any Series for any Fiscal Year shall be allocated among the Members associated with such Series in proportion to such Members’ Percentage Interests in such Series.